-These amounts mainly consist of interest income and gains and losses on foreign currency and securities held in executive deferred compensation plans.
-Income of \$3.5 million in fiscal 2013, \$2.1 million in fiscal 2012 and \$4.0 million in fiscal 2011 remain relatively consistent with no material changes year over year.
+These amounts primarily consist of interest income and gains and losses on foreign currency and securities held in executive deferred compensation plans.
+Income of \$2.4 million in fiscal 2014, \$3.5 million in fiscal 2013 and \$2.1 million in fiscal 2012 has remained relatively consistent with no material changes year over year.